The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Methodology

-This configuration isolates the effects of early and late gas accretion in shaping the bulge’s MDF bimodality and [$\alpha$/Fe] trends, while allowing a two-component formation history --- an initial rapid collapse followed by a prolonged, slower accretion --- motivated by theoretical bulge-formation models \citep{Ballero07, Takuji2012, Molero2024} and observational indications of multiple stellar populations in the bulge \citep[e.g.][]{Queiroz2021, Molero2024}.
+This configuration isolates the effects of early and late gas accretion in shaping the bulge's MDF bimodality and [$\alpha$/Fe] trends, while allowing a two-component formation history---an initial rapid collapse followed by a prolonged, slower accretion---motivated by theoretical bulge formation models \citep{Ballero07, Takuji2012, Molero2024} and observational indications of multiple stellar populations in the bulge \citep[e.g.,][]{Queiroz2021, Molero2024}.

-The gas inflow rate follows a two-component exponential model which corresponds to accretion from a gas reservoir whose mass declines approximately exponentially in time.
-This provides a minimal parametrization that captures an early rapid assembly followed by a gradual decline, while remaining directly comparable to previous bulge and disk studies \citep{Ballero07}.
+The gas inflow rate follows a two-component exponential model that corresponds to accretion from a gas reservoir whose mass declines approximately exponentially in time.
+This provides a minimal parameterization that captures an early rapid assembly followed by a gradual decline, while remaining directly comparable to previous bulge and disk studies \citep{Ballero07}.
 Given the quality and dimensionality of the available bulge constraints, the data do not yet justify adopting a functional form more complex than

-where $\sigma_{\mathrm{gas}}$ represents gas surface density, $A_1$ and $A_2$ are normalization constants for the respective infall episodes, $\tau_1$ and $\tau_2$ denote infall timescales, and $t_{\mathrm{max},2}$ determines the onset of the second episode.
-The first episode represents early collapse producing the high-$\alpha$ stellar population, while the second infall accounts for delayed gas accretion that gives rise to the low-$\alpha$ population.
+where $\sigma_{\mathrm{gas}}$ represents the gas surface density, $A_1$ and $A_2$ are normalization constants for the respective infall episodes, $\tau_1$ and $\tau_2$ denote the infall timescales, and $t_{\mathrm{max},2}$ determines the onset of the second episode.
+The first episode represents the early collapse producing the high-$\alpha$ stellar population, while the second infall accounts for delayed gas accretion that gives rise to the low-$\alpha$ population.